codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

     ```

 15. The output shows the "shrinking process" from the third input original value ```[-3; 1; 5; -3; 6; 2; 6; -2]``` to the  "shrunk" input ```[1; 0]``` that still falsifies the property
-16. Let's change correct the property as **the reverse of the reverse of a list is equal to the original**
+16. Let's correct the property as **the reverse of the reverse of a list is equal to the original**

 	``` fs
             type ListProperties =